akashvani3842234/nc27mukhpath/readme.md

 | **Gujarati** | Q & A · Vachanamrut · Swamini Vāto · Satsang Diksha · Prasangs |
 | **Transliteration** | Q & A · Vachanamrut · Swamini Vāto · Satsang Diksha · Prasangs |

-Each deck contains 10 questions — 150 in total.
-Pick the folder for the language you study in (or use them side by side).
+Each folder contains the same 50 questions, but in its respective language.
+Pick the folder for the language you study in.

 ## How your progress works

 - The questions are built into the page, so **everyone who opens the link starts with the full set**.
 - As soon as you start marking cards, your progress (and any edits you make) is saved **in your browser on your device**.
 Nobody else can see it, and other visitors' marks never affect yours.
-- Progress does **not** sync between devices or browsers on its own — see [Backing up](#backing-up-and-moving-between-devices) below to move it.
+- Progress does **not** sync between devices or browsers on its own, but you can export your progress and import it to another device.
+See [Backing up](#backing-up-and-moving-between-devices) below to move it.
-- Clearing your browser's website data erases your progress **and restores the original 150 questions** — a factory reset, in effect.
+- Clearing your browser's website data erases your progress **and restores the original 50 questions** — a factory reset, in effect.
 Export a backup first if you want to keep your marks.

 ## Studying